Aastha1399/pdsnd_github/README.md

 -The data for all 3 cities that is used in this project can be accessed through the link mentioned below :

 City Data

-The link for commit message style reference for this project is given below :
+-The link for commit message style reference for this project is given below :

 Udacity Git Commit Message Style Guide